The Benefits of RouteOne’s Multi-Factor Authentication

 RouteOne Multi-Factor Authentication

-RouteOne offers our dealer customers the complimentary security feature Multi-Factor Authentication, also referred to as Machine Authentication, to help dealerships protect their data against theft and corruption.
+RouteOne is implementing for our dealer customers the complimentary security feature Multi-Factor Authentication, also referred to as Machine Authentication, to help dealerships protect their data against theft and corruption.
 With Multi-Factor Authentication, your user ID and password are required for login.
 In addition, you can only log in from machines that you have previously registered, or authenticated.
 As a result, in the event a user ID and password are compromised, the attacker would also have to log in from a machine registered, or authenticated, to that user ID.

 Ease of Use